rafalh/dashfaction/README.md

 Additional server configuration
 -------------------------------
 Dedicated server specific settings are configured in `dedicated_server.txt` file.
-Dash Faction specific configuration must be after the level list (`$Level` keys) and must appear in the order provided in this description.
+Dash Faction specific configuration must be placed below the level list (`$Level` keys) and must appear in the order provided in this description.

 Configuration example: